Technical SEO & Performance | Module 5

 Do this:

-Most hosting providers offer free SSL certificates:
+• Most hosts offer free SSL (“Let’s Encrypt”)

 Step 4: Why Isn't Google Indexing My Pages?